Choosing a mental health provider

 Try the UnitedHealthcare app for members

-Get instant access to find a mental health provider or other providers, get member ID cards and more.
+Use your mobile device to get instant access to find a mental health provider or other providers, get member ID cards and more.

 When should I get help for mental health?